Sanki Engineering's Basic Concept of Corporate Governance & Framework

 Corporate Governance System

 In order to increase business efficiency and speed up the decision-making process, we are employing an executive officer system in which we divide management functions between the Board of Directors, which is responsible for decision-making and supervision functions, and executive officers, who are responsible for the execution of business affairs.
-We also have a system in place by means of which the decision-making process of our Board of Directors and the execution of business affairs by our executive officers are subject to multifaceted monitoring and restraints from external executive officers, a Board of Company Auditors (including external auditors), an Internal Audit Department, and accounting auditor in order to ensure the legality and appropriateness of our business procedures.
+We also have a system in place by means of which the decision-making process of our Board of Directors and the execution of business affairs by our executive officers are subject to multifaceted monitoring and restraints from external directors, a Board of Company Auditors (including external auditors), an Internal Audit Department, and accounting auditor in order to ensure the legality and appropriateness of our business procedures.

 Framework of Corporate Governance System

-- Board of Directors The Board of Directors holds a meeting, led by the chairman, at least once a month to deliberate on important matters and supervise the status of execution of business affairs.
+- Board of Directors The Board of Directors holds a meeting led by the chairman, elected by and from among the directors, at least once a month to decide on important matters and supervise the status of execution of business affairs.